danintel/sawtooth-faq/transaction-processing.rst

 ``InternalError`` is supposed to be a transient error (some internal fault like 'out of memory' that is temporary), and may succeed if retried.
 The validator retries the transaction with the TP and results in a loop.
  If the transaction is invalid, you probably want to raise an ``InvalidTransaction`` error instead.
+Bottom line&mdash;internal errors are retried, and invalid transactions are not retried.

 I get this error when I try to set some Sawtooth settings: ``Chain head is not set yet.
 Permit all``
 --------------------